Response to Climate Change

 Air compressors are used for a variety of purposes in our plants.
 At the tensioner plant, for example, air compressors represent about 50% of the plant’s total power consumption.

 In the tensioner processing line, oil and other contaminants are removed through an air-blowing process after the regular operation and cleaning processes.
 We have since adopted a pulsed blowing system.
-This allows the same functionality to be achieved with about half the air consumption, resulting in significant energy saving.
+This allows the same functionality to be achieved with about half the air consumption, resulting in significant energy savings.

 We are working to reduce power consumption at our other plants by deploying this system as needed.